AMY HEIN

 Biography

 Amy Hein (she/her) is an artist based in Calgary Alberta who specializes in botanical illustration, handmade pottery, and watercolour painting all inspired by nature.
 Amy received her BFA in 2018 from the Alberta University of the Arts, and graduated from the Visual and Creative Arts Program at Sheridan College in 2014.
 Her latest achievement sent her to Charlottetown P.E.I for the Canadian Wildlife Federation (CWF) Conservation Awards where she received the 2022 Robert Bateman Award, given to an artist bringing awareness to wildlife conservation through artistic expression.
-She continues to support conservations efforts by creating a conservation mug series each spring, drawing focus to a small creature and a wildlife charity.
-Amy is also an urban gardening enthusiast dedicated to DIY practices, natural materials, and zero waste living.
-She has a garden that is certified as a “wildlife-friendly habitat” through CWF and is a National Geographic Certified Educator.
+She continues to support conservation efforts by creating a conservation mug series each spring, drawing focus to small creatures and a wildlife charity.

 Artist Statement